cjbutterworth1996/Personality-Based-AI/README.md

 &nbsp;
 ## Production Timeline

 There are six weeks of production time pending the approval of this proposal.
 Using AGILE as a development life cycle model, the first week will consist of research and planning the software's architecture.
 Weeks two through four will be spent developing and testing the software using user feedback along the way to optimize the experience.
 Weeks five and six will consist of training the AI and polishing to assure the AI has enough training time to produce meaningful results.
-The AI will be completed as soon as possible with the game world and game elements following thereafter.
+The AI will be completed first with game elements following thereafter.

 ## Scope Feasibility
 This artefact will use PyTorch, which provides "scalable distributed training and performance optimization in research and production," and integrates directly into Unity (PyTorch).
-Additionally, I will be using a standardized library that uses PyTorch called Stable-Baselines3, which is "a set of reliable implementations of reinforcement learning algorithms in PyTorch," (Stable-Baselines3 2022).
-Using these two tools will allow me to produce an effective AI using reinforcement learning within the time scope of this project.
+Additionally, the artefact will use a standardized library called Stable-Baselines3, which is "a set of reliable implementations of reinforcement learning algorithms in PyTorch," (Stable-Baselines3 2022).
+These two tools will ensure production of an effective AI within the time scope of this project.

 ## Research Methods

 Using practice-based research, this artefact will determine if the AI is more effective at producing a higher arousal response in players than a similar, scripted experience.
-This research will determine output effectiveness primarily and objectively via heartrate fluctuations as well as secondarily and subjectively via player questionnaires.
-Additional testing methods such as an increased number of physiological inputs, simulations of different types of fear, and varying recognition pattern testing would all increase the relevancy and validity of the project's data, but fall outside the current scope due to time limitations.
+This research will determine effectiveness primarily and objectively via heartrate fluctuations as well as secondarily and subjectively via questionnaires.
+Additional testing such as an increased number of physiological inputs, simulations of different types of fear, and varying recognition pattern testing would all increase the relevancy and validity of the project's data, but fall outside the current scope due to time limitations.

 # Bibliography